-Planned shutdowns added before the stop date allow us to recalculate the value of the SLA reports.
-First, we need to activate it in the general setup.
-When it comes to an SLA service report, if there is a scheduled outage affecting one or more elements of the service, it is considered that the planned shutdown affects the entire service, because the system cannot evaluate the impact of a service component "inactive" in the whole service.
+Planned shutdowns added before the stop date allow recalculating the value of the SLA reports.
+First, activate it in the general setup.
+When it comes to an SLA service report, if there is a scheduled outage affecting one or more elements of the service, it is considered that the planned shutdown affects the entire service, because the system cannot evaluate the impact of an "inactive" service component on the whole service.

-It is important to remember that this is at report level; service map, and the information presented in the visual console are not altered based on planned shutdowns added after the effective execution date.
-These service compliance percentages are calculated in real-time, based on the history data of the same service, it is very different than a report which can be "cooked" adding a "fake" planned downtime.
+It is important to remember that this is at a report level.
+Therefore, service map, and the information presented in the visual console are not altered based on planned shutdowns added after the effective execution date.
+These service compliance percentages are calculated in real-time, based on the history data of the same service, it is very different from a report which can be "cooked" adding a "fake" planned downtime.

 On the other hand, it is important to know how the compliance of a service is calculated:

-Let's suppose we have a service defined by a 95% compliance in an interval of 1 hour (this is very short for the real world, but good for understanding the internal algorithm).
-We will use a table of values, where t is time, x is the % compliance (SLAs), and s is whether or not the service complies (1 complies, 0 fails).
-In 1 hour we should have exactly 12 values, assuming an interval of 5 minutes.
+Let us suppose there is a service defined by a 95% compliance in a 1-hour interval (this would actually be very short in real life, but good for understanding the internal algorithm).
+A table of values, where t is time, x is the % compliance (SLAs), and s is whether or not the service complies (1 complies, 0 fails) will be used.
+In 1 hour there should be exactly 12 values, assuming an interval of 5 minutes.

-A similar case, where the service complies for the first 11 samples (first 55 minutes) and in the 60th minute, it fails, we would have these values:
+A similar case, where the service complies for the first 11 samples (first 55 minutes) and it fails in the 60th minute these would be the values:

 t | s | x --------+-------+-------- 1 1 100 2 1 100 3 1 100 4 1 100 5 1 100 6 1 100 7 1 100 8 1 100 9 1 100 10 1 100 11 1 100 12 0 91,6

 This case is easier to calculate.
-The % is calculated depending on the number of samples, for example in t3 there are a total of three samples that meet service, 100%, whereas t12, we have 12 and 11 valid samples: 11 / 12.
+The % is calculated depending on the number of samples, for example in t3, there are a total of three samples that meet service, 100%, whereas in t12, there are 12 and 11 valid samples: 11 / 12.

 t | s | x --------+-------+-------- 1 1 100 2 1 100 3 1 100 4 1 100 5 1 100 6 0 83,3 7 1 85,7 8 1 87,5 9 1 88,8 10 1 90 11 1 90,9 12 1 91,6

-So far all seems similar to the previous scenario, but let's see what happens if we go over time:
+So far all seems similar to the previous scenario, but see what happens if you go over time:

 t | s | x --------+-------+-------- 13 1 91,6 14 1 91,6 15 1 91,6 16 1 91,6 17 1 91,6 18 1 100 19 1 100 ....

-Now we see unintuitive behavior, because the volume of valid samples remains 11 for a window of time to get to t18, where the only invalid value is out of the window, so in t18 compliance becomes 100%.
+Now there is unintuitive behavior, because the volume of valid samples remains 11 for a time window until t18, where the only invalid value is out of the window, so in t18 compliance becomes 100%.
 This step between 91.6 and 100 is explained by the size of the window.
 The larger the window is (usually SLA calculation interval is daily, weekly or monthly), the less abrupt will be the step.

 1.2.5 Service grouping

-Services are logical groups that conform part of a business structure.
-Due to that, it makes sense to group services, because in a lot of cases there can be dependences between them, conforming, for example, a global company service composed by some other particular services (webpage, communications, etc).
-To group the services, it's necessary to create the big general service and the smaller ones that will be aggregated to the global service, creating a logical tree structure.
+Services are logical groups that make up part of a business structure.
+Due to that fact, it makes sense to group services, because in lots of cases there can be dependences between them, shaping for example, a global company service made up by some other particular services (webpage, communications, etc).
+To group these services, it is necessary to create a big general service and smaller ones that will be added to the global service, creating a logical tree structure.

-In this case the service of PandoraFMS is being monitored.
-It is composed of the Apache service, MySQL, Pandora server and Tentacle server.
+In this case, the service of PandoraFMS is being monitored.
+It is made up by the Apache service, MySQL, Pandora server and Tentacle server.
 Every one of these elements also constitutes a service with different components, creating a tree-type structure.

-The general Pandora service will turn into critical status if it reaches the weight of 2, and warning status with 1.
-As you can see, the four components have different weights over the Pandora service:
+The general Pandora service will go into critical status if it reaches the weight of 2, and warning status 1.
+As you can see, the four components have different weights over the Pandora FMS service:

-- MySQL: critical for the Pandora service, individual weight of 2 if MySSQL is down.
-It will have weight 1 if it turns into warning status, already displaying yellow status on the Pandora service.
+- MySQL: critical for the Pandora FMS service, individual weight of 2 if MySSQL is down.
+It will have weight 1 if it goes into warning status, already displaying yellow status on the Pandora service.

-- Tentacle: same as the Apache, it means a degradation of the service, but not a total interruption, so it gets 1 of weight if down, and will display warning status.
+- Tentacle: same as the Apache, it means a degradation of the service, but not a total interruption, so it gets weight 1 if down and will display warning status.

-In the following picture we can see the setup of the different weights for the elements over the Pandora general service:
+The following picture includes the setup of the different weights for the elements over the Pandora FMS general service:

 Services are logically arranged groups which are part of a company's business structure.
-Therefore, it may be necessary to create groups of services, because services alone sometimes don't have an appropriate context.
-To create service groups, you're required to add each service to an existing agent.
-In this case, a service is going to be a module of an agent.
-You're able to create a new logical structure (a group of services) by these groups.
+Therefore, it may be necessary to create service groups, because services alone sometimes do not have an appropriate context.
+To create service groups, add each service to an existing agent.
+In this case, a service will be a module of an agent.
+You may create a new logical structure (a group of services) by means of these groups.

-On the following example we have an HA storage cluster.
-For this case there are two fileserver systems working in parallel, each one controlling the percentage and status of some different disks that provide service to specific departments, creating a tree-type structure with grouped services.
+On the following example, there is an HA storage cluster.
+In this case, there are two fileserver systems working in parallel, each one controlling the percentage and status of some different disks that provide a service to specific departments, creating a tree-type structure with grouped services.

-According to this structure, the critical threshold of the storage service will be reached only if both of the fileservers fail, this would totally deny the service, and if only one of the fileservers fail it would only suppose a degraded service.
-In the screenshot below we can appreciate the weight configuration of the two main elements of the storage service:
+According to this structure, the critical threshold of the storage service will be reached only if both of the fileservers fail, this would totally deny the service, and if only one of the fileservers fail, it would only imply a degraded service.
+The screenshot below features the weight configuration of the two main elements of the storage service:

-In the following image, we can see the content and weight configuration of the grouped service FS01.
-Here, the elements will have a specific weigh according to its criticalness, being:
+The following image portraits the content and weight configuration of the grouped service FS01.
+Here, the elements will have a specific weight according to its criticalness, being:

 - FS01 ALIVE: critical to the FS01 service, since it is the virtual IP assigned to the first disk cluster.
-Individual weigh 2, if it's down, the other elements would automatically be inoperative.
+Individual weigh 2, if it is down, the other elements would automatically become inoperative.
 In this case there is no warning threshold, since it is a yes/no based type of information.

-- DHCPserver ping: critic to the FS01 service, we give it an individual weight of 2.
-In this case there is no warning threshold either.
+- DHCPserver ping: critic to the FS01 service, it has an individual weight of 2.
+In this case, there is no warning threshold either.

-- Disks we give them an individual weight of 1 in case they reach its own critical status, and 0.5 for their warning status.
+- Disks they have an individual weight of 1 in case they reach its own critical status, and 0.5 in their warning status.
 According to this, the FS01 service will only reach critical status if there are two disks on critical status o four in warning status.

 1.3 Pandora Server

-It's mandatory the Prediction Service is running appropriately and also to have the Enterprise Version of Pandora FMS installed.
+It is mandatory that the Prediction Service runs properly and also to have the Enterprise Version of Pandora FMS installed.